Engaging the culture, changing the world ®

 Learning resources: SPU’s facilities include a $28 million science building, a $10 million library, and a sophisticated campus computer network featuring online access to extensive campus services.

-Employment: Historically, 97% of SPU graduates seeking jobs secure them within one year of graduation.
+Employment: In 2014, 92% of SPU graduates surveyed were employed or in graduate school within one year of graduation.

 COLLEGE OF ARTS AND SCIENCES

-Division of Arts and Humanities: Art; Classics; Communication; English (Literature*; Writing*); French and Francophone Studies; Journalism*; Linguistics; Music; Music Therapy; Philosophy; Russian Studies; Spanish Studies; Theatre; Visual Communication
+Division of Arts and Humanities: Art; Asian Studies; Classics; Communication; English (Literature*; Writing*); Film Studies; History; French and Francophone Studies; Journalism*; Linguistics; Music; Music Therapy; Philosophy; Russian Studies; Spanish Studies; Theatre; Visual Communication

-Division of Sciences: Anthropology*; Apparel Design; Apparel Merchandising; Applied Human Biology; Applied Mathematics; Biochemistry; Biology; Cellular and Molecular Biology; Chemistry; Computer Engineering; Computer Science; Dietetics; Ecology; Electrical Engineering; Engineering (Appropriate and Sustainable; Mechanical); Family and Consumer Sciences; Food and Nutritional Sciences; Geopolitics*; Global Development Studies; History; Information Systems; Interior Design; Mathematics; Physics; Physiology; Political Science (Pre-law*); Sociology
+Division of Sciences: Anthropology*; Apparel Design; Apparel Merchandising; Applied Human Biology; Applied Mathematics; Biochemistry; Bioethics and Humanities*; Biology; Cellular and Molecular Biology; Chemistry; Computer Engineering; Computer Science; Dietetics; Ecology; Electrical Engineering; Engineering (Appropriate and Sustainable; Mechanical); Exercise Science; Family and Consumer Sciences; Food and Nutritional Sciences; Global Development Studies; Information Systems; Interior Design; Mathematics; Physics; Physiology; Political Science (Pre-law*); Sociology; Urban Studies

-Business, Government, and Economics: Accounting; Business Administration (e-Commerce; Economics; Entrepreneurship*; Finance; Geopolitics; Global Development Studies; Information Systems; International Business; Management; Marketing; Political Science [Pre-law*]; Social Enterprise)
+Business, Government, and Economics: Accounting; Business Administration (e-Commerce; Economics; Entrepreneurship*; Finance; Geopolitics; Global Development Studies; Information Systems; International Business; Leadership Studies*; Management; Marketing; Political Science [Pre-law*]; Social Enterprise)

 Education: Elementary Education Certification; Secondary Education Certification; Special Education